-This is a cost-effective alternative for coping with heavy rainfall events, which have been noted to be increasingly frequent.
+This is a cost-effective way to cope with heavy rainfall events, which have been noted to be increasingly frequent.

 Action Item 62.
 Install back-up generators, as needed for short-term relief from power failures, at critical facilities such as sewage pump stations, hospitals and medical centers, nursing home facilities, schools, shelters, and governmental facilities.